Matt Olson Player Props: Braves vs. Rays

 - Olson is batting .254 with 16 doubles, two triples, 29 home runs and 54 walks.

-- Among qualifying hitters in MLB action, his batting average ranks 84th, his on-base percentage ranks 29th, and he is fourth in the league in slugging.
+- Among qualifying batters in MLB play, he ranks 83rd in batting average, 32nd in on-base percentage, and fifth in slugging.

-- Olson has driven in a run in 38 games this year (43.7%), including 19 games with more than one RBI (21.8%).
-He has also driven home three or more of his team's runs in nine contests.
+- Olson has had at least one RBI in 44.3% of his games this season (39 of 88), with two or more RBI 19 times (21.6%).
+He has also been responsible for three or more of his team's runs in nine contests.

-- In 49 of 87 games this year, he has scored, and 18 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.